Benchmarking - Frequently Asked Questions

 If there is no ENERGY STAR score for your Property Type, you can still use ENERGY STAR Portolio Manager to:

 - Compare with the national median.
-For every property type, Portfolio Manager shows national median values for energy use, cost, and greenhouse gas emissions.
+For every property type, Portfolio Manager shows national median values for energy use, and cost.
 You can access these national median metrics in several places:

 - You get a comparison to the national median in the top corner for each property (that doesn't get a score):